Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 5. Purely GEOGRAPHICAL scenarios

-Throughout the I.R.C. other than 26 U.S.C. §7701(a)(9) and (a)(10) the phrase “geographical United StatesG” is never expressly invoked so it is purposefully excluded from every invocation of the term “United States” when used.
+Throughout the I.R.C. other than 26 U.S.C. §7701(a)(9) and (a)(10) the phrase “geographical United StatesG” is never purely and exclusively expressly invoked so it is purposefully excluded from every invocation of the term “United States” when used.
 The only scenarios when the geographical “United StatesG” might even be reasonably presumed in the case of Subtitles A (income tax) and Subtitle C (employment tax) are:

 1. In the context of the GEOGRAPHY that POLITICAL “citizens” are physically BORN within.
 This is found, for instance, in 26 C.F.R. §1.1-1(c).